 Why Safety Management Gets Safety Objectives Wrong

-Somewhat surprisingly, safety objectives are often quite misunderstood.
+Somewhat surprisingly, in aviation safety management systems (SMS), safety objectives are often quite misunderstood.
 Experienced safety management may have a slightly misguided understanding of safety objectives.

 New safety management will simply ask, what are safety objectives?
 Do you know how to properly describe safety objectives?

 Some of the most common errors made with safety objectives are:

 - Not understanding relationship between safety goals, objectives, and KPIs;

 - Not understanding how to properly write good safety objectives (i.e., using language that is either vague or not measurable); or